-Three years and the same number of adoptions later, Vienna and Brett have seen just how two parents with a rock-solid relationship, realistic expectations and a flexible outlook can help a child heal from even the worst history.
+Three years and the same number of adoptions later, Noelle and Brett have seen just how two parents with a rock-solid relationship, realistic expectations and a flexible outlook can help a child heal from even the worst history.

 A sense of humor helps, Noelle says.
 As does letting go of what other people think.